cinc2023/cinc2023.github.io/README.md

 ### Sidebar, website globals, etc.

-Edit `_config.yml` to edit the side bar..
+Edit `_config.yml` to edit the side bar.
 This file controls much more than the sidebar.
 Be careful.

 Edit `_data/navigation.yml` to edit the top/nagivation bar.
 Check the other entries for examples.